OPERATION - 27 November-04 December 2019

 Longitude: 13.98

 … Please be advised that Ocean Viking found the wooden boat.
 Due to the sever overcrowding and problems with stability the rescue was started immediately.
 We will send a full rescue report as soon as possible.
-The medical team is currently taking care of the survivors.
+The medical team is currently taking care of the .
 Right now there are no emergency cases.

 Legal reference: